minemeraj/arriving/Driving/README.txt

     Create a profile using an image of HALF your object with WHITE background and RED outline.The radius is the y-coordinate of the image.

+    "Only data" options use as parallels only the data read, no interpolation or equal parallels.

     Load Profile Data
     Create a profile using a data file of x and y coordinates, the radius is the y-coordinate of the image.
 The format is data with space separation.